LIS

 3. The club's permitted use of club premises by nonmembers, including reciprocal arrangements.

-C. The club shall limit nonmember use of club premises according to this section and shall notify the board each time the club premises are used in accordance with subdivision 1 of this subsection.
-The notice shall be received by the board at least two business days in advance of any such event.
+C. The club shall limit nonmember use of club premises according to this section and shall notify the authority each time the club premises are used in accordance with subdivision 1 of this subsection.
+The notice shall be received by the authority at least two business days in advance of any such event.

-1. A licensed club may (i) hold public events at the licensed premises, such events allowing nonmembers to attend and participate in the event at the licensed premises; or (ii) allow its premises to be used by organizations or groups who obtain banquet or banquet special events licenses.
+1. A licensed club may (i) hold public events at the licensed premises allowing nonmembers to attend and participate in the event at the licensed premises or (ii) allow its premises to be used by organizations or groups who obtain banquet or banquet special events licenses.
 The total number of such events in both categories may not exceed 24 per calendar year.

-2. A member of a licensed club may sponsor private functions on club premises for an organization or group of which he is a member, such attendees being guests of the sponsoring member.
+3. A member of a licensed club may sponsor private functions on club premises for an organization or group of which the club member is also a member, such attendees being guests of the sponsoring club member.
+A nonmember attending a member-sponsored private function shall not be counted as a guest with respect to the club's guest restrictions.

-D. Persons who are resident members of other clubs located at least 100 miles from the club licensed by the board (the "host club") and who are accorded privileges in the host club by reason of bona fide, prearranged reciprocal arrangements between the host club and such clubs shall be considered guests of the host club and deemed to have members' privileges with respect to the use of its facilities.
-The reciprocal arrangements shall be set out in a written agreement and approved by the board prior to the exercise of the privileges thereunder.
+D. Persons who are resident members of other clubs located at least 100 miles from the club licensed by the authority (the "host club") and who are accorded privileges in the host club by reason of bona fide, prearranged reciprocal arrangements between the host club and such clubs shall be considered guests of the host club and deemed to have member privileges with respect to the use of its facilities.
+The reciprocal arrangements shall be set out in a written agreement and approved by the authority prior to the exercise of the privileges of the agreement.

-E. Any change in the officers and directors of a club shall be reported to the board within 30 days, and a certified copy of any change in the charter, articles of association or by-laws shall be furnished the board within 30 days thereafter.
+E. Any change in the officers and directors of a club shall be reported to the authority within 30 days, and a certified copy of any change in the charter, articles of association, or bylaws shall be furnished to the authority within 30 days thereafter.

 Statutory Authority